Testing spontaneous wavefunction collapse with quantum electromechanics: Abstract

 \section{Abstract}

-Theories of spontaneous wavefunction collapse offer an appealing explanation of the possible breakdown of quantum mechanics for macroscopic systems.
+Theories of spontaneous wavefunction collapse offer an explanation of the possible breakdown of quantum mechanics for macroscopic systems.
 However, the challenge of resolving predicted collapse signatures above background noise has precluded conclusive tests.
 Here, we propose to overcome this challenge using a superconducting qubit to precisely readout the collapse-induced heating of a mechanical resonator.
 We show that the ability to strongly couple the qubit to the resonator can enable both fast measurements and initialization of the qubit close to its ground state.
 Combined this greatly suppresses the influence of quasiparticle heating of the qubit, which we predict to be the dominant noise source.
-Our modelling shows that using bulk acoustic wave resonances can increase collapse induced heating by orders of magnitude compared to other mechanical resonators.
+We find that bulk acoustic wave resonances can amplify the collapse induced heating due to their ultra-low dissipation.
 Together, this could enable a conclusive test of collapse models.

 Despite much recent experimental progress \cite{Fein2019, sqreview, huang2020superconducting}, there is still no widely accepted explanation as to how classical realism emerges for macroscopic systems.
 Collapse models provide the only experimentally testable solution~\cite{Bassi2013}, postulating that objective collapse of the wavefunction occurs for sufficiently large quantum systems.